What is Autism?

 • Symptoms: People with ASD may have difficulty with communication and social interactions, restricted interests, and repetitive behaviors.

-• Range of abilities: People with ASD can have a wide range of strengths, weaknesses, skills, and challenges.
-Some people with ASD may have advanced conversation skills, while others may be nonverbal.
+• Range of abilities: People with ASD can have many strengths, weaknesses, skills, and challenges.
+Some may have advanced conversation skills, while others may be nonverbal.

 • Age of onset: ASD begins before the age of 3 years and can last throughout a person’s life.